john-arul1/MINICHEM/docs/source/running.rst

 - species_search.py
 - stoichiometric_coeff_matrix_generator.py

-MINICHEM uses following input files.
+MINICHEM uses following input file.

-**Input files:**
+**Input file:**

 - thermo_chemical_database.txt
-- thermo_python.in

 The code generates following output files.

 **Output files:**

-- iom.txt: Gives the released mole, RF, and details about considered species and released species.
+- iom.txt: Gives the released mole, RF, and details about considered and released species.
 - released_sp.txt: Gives the released species mole
-- released_mole_el.txt: el wise result of the released mole.
+- released_mole_el.txt: element wise result of the released mole.

 ------------------------
 Defining input inventory
 ------------------------

-The input inventory can be specified by modifying the input1 list.
-Each list input element will be string starting with the mole number followed by the element name.
+The input inventory can be specified by modifying the input1 list in ``minichemp.py``.
+Each list input element should be specified as string starting with its the mole number followed by the element name.

 For example,